mpi4py/mpi4py/docs/source/overview.rst

 -------------------------

-Several MPI implementations, including Open MPI and MVAPICH, support passing GPU pointers to MPI calls to avoid explict data movement between the host and the device.
+Several MPI implementations, including Open MPI and MVAPICH, support passing GPU pointers to MPI calls to avoid explicit data movement between the host and the device.
 On the Python side, GPU arrays have been implemented by many libraries that need GPU computation, such as CuPy, Numba, PyTorch, and PyArrow.
 In order to increase library